cfpineda/RichardsDiffusion1D-PINNs/README.md

 the Richards equation**, using the Hall mortar experiment as a reference case.

 The goal is to offer a clear and reproducible starting point for PINN-based simulations of unsaturated flow in porous media.
-More experiments and models will be added over time.

 ---